prash29/VaccineNotifier/README.md

     password= # Enter your password here
     email_id=xyz@gmail.com
-    date='' # If you want information for a particular date, enter the date in DD-MM-YYYY format, else leave it blank and it will use the current/today's date by default.
+    date='' # If you want information for a particular date, enter the date in DD-MM-YYYY format, else leave it blank and it will use the current/today's date by default. vaccine = Covishield # Enter the vaccine you want (Covishield/Covaxin).
+This field is not case sensitive. dose=2 # Enter 1 for first and 2 for second dose

 * On your terminal run the following commands (I am using Python 3.7 to run these scripts):